-Website to opt out of Washington’s long-term care tax crashes on first day
+Website to opt out of Washington state’s long-term care tax crashes on first day

 The first day for workers in Washington state to opt out of the WA Cares Fund started with a crash.

 By 11 a.m.
-Friday, the state’s website to apply for an exemption to the new long-term care insurance benefit, was down.
+Friday, the state’s website to apply for an exemption to the new long-term care insurance benefit was down.
 In a notice posted to the site, the state said technical teams were working to resolve the issue.

 The main website for the WA Cares Fund is still working.